-So, what I love most about this recipe, is how quick it is to throw together - and there’s no cooking involved!
-Raw, no cook Keto Cookie Dough is where it’s at!
+The best thing about our Edible Cookie Dough recipe, is how quick it is to throw together - and there’s no cooking involved!
+These cookie dough bites are gluten-free, because it is made without flour.

 It all depends on what kind of cookie dough we’re talking about.
-If you’re talking storebought sugar-laden cookie dough – then hell no!
-BUT, if you’re talking homemade keto cookie dough – then hell YES!
+If you’re talking storebought sugar-laden cookie dough - hell no!
+BUT, if you’re talking homemade edible cookie dough - hell YES!

 The absolute best thing about a Low-Carb, Keto or even Paleo diet, is that it’s not really a “diet” (in the traditional sense) at all.
 It’s all about choosing your ingredients wisely.

-When I did my research and looked at dozens of different recipes and feedback from real people, I came to the conclusion that an essential ingredient to making the perfect cookie dough is, you guessed it - baking soda.
+When I did my research for creating this recipe, I looked at dozens of other recipes and feedback from real people.
+I quickly came to the conclusion that an essential ingredient to making the perfect cookie dough is, you guessed it - baking soda.

-It gives the cookie dough that authentic “cookie dough” flavor and makes it irrisistable.
+It gives the cookie dough that unmistakable authentic “cookie dough” flavor.

-I like to take the time and portion the cookie dough into little bite sized balls and then keep them in a container in the fridge.
+I like to take the time and portion the mixture into little cookie dough bites, and then keep them in a container in the fridge.

 I use about 2 teaspoons worth of the cookie dough mix and roll them between my hands until they’re smooth little balls.
 Then, whenever I walk past the fridge - I grab one.